 Divide the hash between plates, top it with crumbled bacon and eggs, and serve.

-Even if you normally like your bacon chewy, for this recipe, you'll want to cook it until it's crispy because you want to crumble it and sprinkle it over the hash.
+Even if you usually like your bacon chewy, for this recipe, you'll want to cook it until it's crispy because you want to crumble it and sprinkle it over the hash.

 Recipe FAQs